jithurjacob/machine-learning/installation_instructions.md

 ### Required packages

-Run the following script at the command prompt to check if you have all the requisite packages are installed.
+Run the following script at the command prompt to check if you have all the requisite packages installed.
 To run, please execute the following command from the command prompt

     $ python check_env.py